 How much does independent contractor insurance cost?

 The most common type of commercial insurance, general liability insurance, costs about $30 per month.
-As a tech entrepreneur, you are putting countless hours and energy into your business, and this coverage can protect what you are building.
+As an entrepreneur, you are putting countless hours and energy into your business, and this coverage can protect what you are building.

 Independent contractor insurance costs, however, do vary depending on which policies you need